lonnblad/basic-otel-grafana-cloud-example/README.md

 It uses docker-compose to build and run all the parts and serves as an easy start to get going with Open Telemetry.

+## To run

+Running this example is as easy as executing `docker compose up --build`.

+However you need to configure with your URLs and Credentials, for more information, see the section for [Open Telemetry Collector](#open-telemetry-collector).

 ## Architecture
-- The `Fibonacci Service` which exposes an http endpoint that takes a value and returns the calculated Fibonacci value.
+- The `Fibonacci Service` exposes an http endpoint to calculate Fibonacci values based on the input.
 - A `Load Generator` that will call the `Fibonacci Service` continously.
 - `Promtail` which picks up logs from the `Fibonacci Service` and the `Load Generator` to push them to the `Open Telemetry Collector`.
 - `Open Telemetry Collector` which receives logs, traces and metrics and forwards them to `Grafana Cloud`.